flab-facial-exp/ICCV2021-ABAW-AU/README.md

-# Action Unit Recognition by Improved Pairwise Deep Architecture
+# Action Units Recognition Using Improved Pairwise Deep Architecture
 This is a code for ICCV2021 ABAW2 AU detection Challenge.

 Paper link is [here](https://)